I don’t like writing this kind of post.

 What to do if you are under spiritual abuse

 My advice to those who have been seeking my counsel would fill a book.
-But here are a few brief things I would like to say to the those who are facing these kinds of trials.
+But here are a few brief things I would like to say to those who are facing these kinds of trials.
 I truly believe that love will win.
 And spiritually abusive leaders will ALWAYS be exposed – eventually.

 Ask God.
 In some instances, it’s clear that you need to leave.
 In cases of sexual abuse, you need to go to the authorities.
-I have heard of way too many cases where criminal activity was covered up by churches and you need to know it’s ok to leave.
+I have heard of way too many cases where criminal activity was covered up by churches, and you need to know it’s ok to leave.
 Other than that, you need to make sure you are following the right way to confront an issue according to Matthew 18.
 Let God show you what He sees.
-Find out what is your responsibility and what isn’t.
+Find out what your responsibility is and what isn’t.

 Move on well.
-If you choose to leave the situation or church remember those who don’t believe you or are still supporting the abusive person aren’t those you are called to walk with anyway.
+If you choose to leave the situation or church, remember those who don’t believe you or are still supporting the abusive person aren’t those you are called to walk with anyway.
 End well by not gossiping or sharing your pain with those who may stay.
 It will only bring more division to the body.
 Give people who don’t understand what you went through the grace to be where God’s called them to be.

 Don’t feel bad.
 Be prepared that they may not repent or change … and if they are exposed … it’s not your fault.
 Their choices put them in that position.
 Not you.
-Even if you feel like you should’ve done more, remember God wants you to manage you.
+Even if you feel like you should’ve done more, remember God wants you to manage yourself.
 He isn’t in a pickle because you weren’t strong enough to stand up to the abuse.
 Because … when it comes as a surprise … no one is strong enough.

-Mary DeMuth wrote a great post about spotting spiritual abuse too.
+Mary DeMuth wrote a great post about spotting spiritual abuse, too.
 I’d recommend you go here to find some resources for healing from spiritual abuse.

 You may also want to read these other posts to help you or someone you know: To the Bystanders of #MeToo or My Untold Story of #ChurchToo.
 Or listen to this podcast on how to Love Well.